petercerno/trader-backtest/README.md

 Keep in mind that there are many risks associated with live trading, and backtesting itself does not guarantee the expected gains.

 - The input price history might be damaged (it might contain gaps or wrong quotations).
-(To some degree it is possible to detect gaps and potentially wrong quotations.)
+(The trader must be resistant against gaps).
 - There might be bugs in the backtesting algorithm / implementation.

 In addition, it is not possible to perfectly simulate the trader over the past historical data, since the trader's actions might impact the market (price movements).
-We will discuss some caveats with different order types below.
+We will discuss some caveats corresponding to different order types below.

 ### Limit Order Caveats